“Strategy without tactics is the slowest route to victory, and tactics without strategy is the noise before defeat.”

 These tactical plans in your lean plan are as simple as possible, ideally just bullet point references.
 Don’t worry about writing descriptions and explanations, or compiling background information, until you have a real business need to explain them to outsiders.
 Do worry about thinking all of your marketing and product plans through and planning them well.
 Even without the big text, you do want to plan and manage your important tactics.

-If you’re not absolutely sure about your tactics, do your best and remember you’re going to review and revise every month from now on.
+If you’re not absolutely sure about execution, do your best and remember you’re going to review and revise every month from now on.

 Marketing, in its essence, is getting your customers to know, like, and trust you.
 To do that, you must understand your customers: know how and where to find them, how to help them find you, and how to present your business to best match your strategy and business offering.
 You have to make choices for pricing, messaging, distribution channels, social media, sales activities, and so forth.
 For your lean plan, these are mainly bullet points.
 They are defining the tactical decisions that you make.
 In the lean plan they are for internal use only.